passport/www.passportjs.org/docs/google.md

 app.get('/login/google', passport.authenticate('google'));
 ```

-If your application needs additional information about the user, they can be
+If your application needs additional information about the user, that can be
 requested with the `scope` option:

 ```javascript